livewire/livewire/docs/understanding-nesting.md

 </div>
 ```

-As you can see, only one child has been rendered because `postLimit` was updated to "1", however, you will also notice that instead of the full child component, there is only an empty `<div></div>` with the matching `wire:key` attribute.
+As you can see, only one child has been rendered because `postLimit` was updated to "1".
+However, you will also notice that instead of the full child component, there is only an empty `<div></div>` with the matching `wire:id` attribute.

-When this HTML is received in the frontend, Livewire will _morph_ the old HTML on for this component into this new HTML, but intelligently skip any child component placeholders.
+When this HTML is received on the frontend, Livewire will _morph_ the old HTML on for this component into this new HTML, but intelligently skip any child component placeholders.

 The effect is that, after _morphing_, the final DOM content of the parent `Posts` component will be the following: